 We will deep dive on Method 2 in this post and detail out its limitations and hardships.
 Additionally, towards the end of this article, we will compare method 1 (Using Hevo Data Integration Platform) and Method 2 (Custom ETL Scripts).

-In Method 1, although the task seems easy enough, it involves a quite a few steps and some them are error-prone.
+In Method 1, although the task seems easy enough, it involves quite a few steps and some of them are error-prone.

-Let’s go through a simple workflow to move data from MySQL to Redshift:
+Let’s go through the steps to move data from MySQL to Redshift: